ClimateCompatibleGrowth/CORE-WESM/docs/model.rst

 Results analysis
 ====================

 Based on the focus or research question at hand, an analysis of the modelling results can be performed.
-The workflow script includes initial plotting functions that can be extended, or a separate processing or plotting of results data can be performed for more comprehensive analyses (e.g., using spreadsheet software.
+The workflow script includes initial plotting functions that can be extended, or a separate processing or plotting of results data can be performed for more comprehensive analyses, e.g., using spreadsheet software.